 Culture Recovery Fund unlocks maintenance

 Landmark’s nationwide repair and maintenance programme was frozen in March 2020 due to the first national lockdown, with uncertainty about when contracts could be agreed and specialist builders and craftspeople could work onsite.
-On top of that, the three-month spring closure of Landmarks for holiday bookings dealt a devastating blow to Landmark’s finances and directly impacted Landmark’s maintenance budget, which is funded by holiday bookings.
-But the transformative grant means that a group of critical projects – each detailed below - will be completed by the end of March 2021.
+On top of that, the spring closure of Landmarks for holiday bookings dealt a devastating blow to our finances and directly impacted Landmark’s maintenance budget, which is funded by holiday bookings.
+But our Culture Recovery Fund grant meant that a group of 15 critical projects at 17 Landmarks across England could go ahead.

 'Our charity suffered a major financial blow due to the closure of Landmark properties, meaning our plans to carry out crucial repair and conservation work came to an abrupt halt.
 This funding will have a tremendous impact on our ability to care for precious heritage and generate employment for skilled craftspeople.'